-According to the Greek mythology, the tears of the wife and daughters of the sun god Helios were hardened by the sun and became the origin of amber.
-Plinius, a Roman writer, who lived in the first century AD, called amber a golden burning stone, that can protect its owner from an evil eye.
-Amber has been connected with the sun and life, and it was believed that it had healing abilities.
+According to Greek mythology, the wife and daughters of the sun god Helios were mourning for the dead son and brother and their tears became the origin of amber.
+Amber, also called "burning stone" has been connected with the sun and life, and it's been believed that it has protective and healing abilities.

 Plinius the Elder (23-79 CE) believed that rock crystal was originally ice that turned to stone, because it could only be found near glaciers on the Alps but not on volcanic mountains.
 The word crystal comes from a Greek word that means ice.

 Rock crystal has been used in jewellery especially in Europe and Near East, and it has been found for example in Neolithic passage tombs like Newgrange in Ireland.
 The Irish word for quartz, grian cloch means the stone of the sun.

 Quartz probably also had some mythological meaning.
 Celts believed that rock crystal could restore or maintain health by placing the pieces of quartzs to the water and drinking it.
 Quartz and rock crystal pieces and objects were also placed in graves/cremations.
 Today it is still believed that rock crystal has some healing ability and that it can clear the mind.

 In Finland, quartz or rock crystal has been found for example in Honkilahti, Munasaari burials in Eura, South-Western Finland.
 In Stone Age quartz was used to make tools and it was very common material in Finland.
 Rock crystal was also used in jewelry during the Iron Age.